GovReady/govready-q/Schema.md

 `export_button_label`: Override the default text of the export data button on the settings tab of the project.

+#### Question Fields

+The questions of projects are displayed in a layout of tabs and groups within each tab pane.
+Each question that shows up on a project page should specify its tab and group name (which are also the display strings):

+	questions:
+	- id: howto_ssp
+	  title: "SSP 101: What's a System Security Plan"
+	  type: module
+	  module-id: howto_ssp
+	  tab: How To
+	  group: Start Here

+#### Output Document Fields

+The output documents of a project are displayed in the same tabs as the questions and can be used to display additional content.
+The `title` is used as the tab label.

-Additionally, in output documents `glyphicon` can be set to an icon name (like `dashboard`) to add an icon to the tab.
+Additionally, `glyphicon` can be set to an icon name (like `dashboard`) to add an icon to the tab.

+	output:
+	- title: Dashboard
+	  glyphicon: dashboard
+	  format: markdown
+	  template: |
+	      This is additional content displayed on the project page.

 Documents
 ---------